 About the course

-If you enjoy exploring what’s possible with digital design and games development, we could help you really get to know the subject.
-Our course gives you the chance to take a broader and deeper look at games development, and explore what you can do.
+If your passion is exploring what’s possible with digital design and games development, and want to learn more about conceptualisation and analysis, level design and prototyping with game engines, our course could help you get to be where you want to be.
+We provide you with the chance to take a broader and deeper look at games development, and explore what you can do.
 We’ll encourage you to get creative and ambitious with your designs, and develop some visionary ideas.
-It’s all designed to help you move on to a career in your chosen field.

 We explore some of the more complex aspects of game and level design, and games art during the course.
-We aim to cover all the bases, including how to develop, design, plan and create game ideas and concepts.
+We aim to cover all the bases, including how to develop, design, plan and create game ideas and concepts, including:

 Your course is very much designed for the real world – it carries the Creative Skillset Tick which identifies courses best suited to prepare you for a Creative Industries career.
-We never forget you’ll leave here with the hope to gain a job in the industry, so we maintain active links with business and industry figures.
-During your course you could have the chance to hear an industry guest speakers – in the past we’ve hosted art directors, animators, illustrators and designers from the freelance world and from companies like Rockstar, Formerdroid and Realtime UK.
+We know you'll graduate with the hope to gain a job in the industry, so we maintain active links with business and industry figures.
+During your course you could have the chance to hear industry guest speakers – in the past we’ve hosted art directors, animators, illustrators and designers from the freelance world and from companies like Rockstar, Formerdroid and Realtime UK.

 During your studies you’ll also have the chance to take part in lots of internal Game Jams.
 We’ll also encourage you to get involved in externally organised events like the Global Game Jam.